-In a sermon a few weeks, back the pastor at our church said, “Any idiot can tear down.”
+In a sermon, the pastor at our church said, “Any idiot can tear down.”
 He then went on to discuss criticism and being critical.
 Certainly, there is a great deal of truth in what he said.
 We all know people who are really negative and who just tear everything down.
 But, it also occurred to me that we also run the risk of being uncritical.
 In fact, I would go so far as to say that much of contemporary evangelicalism is entirely uncritical.

 The same principle holds true in more purely academic work.
-Just this last semester I received comments back on a paper I wrote for an aesthetics class in my PhD program.
-When I reviewed the professors comments, I bristled.
+During my Ph.D. coursework, I remember receiving comments back on a paper I wrote for an aesthetics class.
+When I reviewed the professor’s comments, I bristled.
 My immediate reaction was that my paper was great and without serious flaws.
 I spent a little while rationalizing why the weakness he pointed out wasn’t a weakness.
 Eventually, I realized I was wrong.
 Though it was a good paper and the professor could have easily just played on that, his job is also to help me improve.
-He could not do that with out some honest criticism.
+He could not do that without some honest criticism.

 I fear that in the church we often want to build the church without any critique.
 I’ve heard legitimate criticisms be shut down as not ‘edifying’.
 No doubt there is a need for balance.
-But, we also need to not clog our ears because we don’t like what we hear.
-I never like the truest criticisms when I first hear them but they are the ones which most help me grow.
+We also, however, need to not plug our ears because we don’t like what we hear.
+I never like the truest criticisms when I first hear them; but, they are the ones that most help me grow.

 I always tell my studio art students that artists need to learn two things- 1) Self Criticism and 2) Self Editing.
 The artist has to learn to look at their work and discern what works and what doesn’t and why.
 That is the only way they will improve.
-Secondly no matter how brilliant of an artist one is, that artist is going to produce some junk.
-It is important to realize what art work is junk and what isn’t.
-My wife, who is a photographer, often repeats a common phrase within photography that the difference between a professional photographer and an amateur is that the amateur puts all their work out to be seen while the professional only shows their best images.
-The professional artist has learned to self edit.
+Secondly, no matter how brilliant of an artist one is, that artist is going to produce some junk.
+It is important to realize what artworks are junk and which ones aren’t.
+My wife, who is a photographer, often repeats a common phrase within photography, “the difference between a professional photographer and an amateur is that the amateur puts all their work out to be seen while the professional only show their best images.”
+The professional artist has learned to self-edit.

 I think the church could learn some important lessons from art practice.
 As the body of Christ, we need to learn to be self-critical and begin examining both our theology and our practice.
 We also need to self-edit.
 Sometimes we have really stupid ideas.
 We need to learn to keep those ideas to ourselves.